telerik/blazor-docs/components/grid/export/events.md

 * `Data` - `IEnumerable<object>` - assign a custom collection of data to be exported to CSV, for example only the selected items in the Grid.

-* `Columns` - `List<ExcelExportableColumns` - a collection of all exportable columns in the Grid (the columns that have a defined `Field` and are visible).
+* `Columns` - `List<ExcelExportableColumns>` - a collection of all exportable columns in the Grid (the columns that have a defined `Field` and are visible).
 You can customize the following attributes of the Grid column before exporting it into Excel:

-    * `Width` - define the width of the column **in pixels**.
     * `Title` - define the column title to be shown in the Excel file header.
-    * `NumberFormat` - provide an Excel-compatible number/date format
     * `Field` - set the data bound field of the column.

+>important `Width` and `NumberFormat` properties are not applicable for CSV export and will be removed in **UI for Blazor 4.0**.
+For CSV formatting see [Format numbers and dates in the exported CSV file from the Grid]({%slug grid-kb-number-formatting-of-the-csv-export%}).

 To export a hidden (the Visible attribute set to `false`) column you can manually define an instance of the `ExcelExportableColumn` in the handler for the `OnBeforeExport` event and add that column to the `args.Columns` collection.

 * `isCancelled` -  `bool` - you can cancel the OnBeforeExcel event by setting the `isCancelled` field to `true`.